-Chest and stomach hair are the most common types of male body hair that men remove.
+It is most common for men to trim chest and stomach hair.
 Mostly this is done for aesthetic reasons and, lets be honest, usually to make them more sexually appealing.

 Fortunately, trimming chest and stomach hair are, without doubt, the easiest areas of the body for a man to trim himself.
 They are the areas that are easy to reach, easy to see and where there is very little to get in the way when trimming so less chance of an injury.